Djudicael/djmxcreation_backend/README.md

 - Object storage: for the cost of the project i don't intent to use AWS-S3 but a S3 like 2 Solutions is studied:
   Minio: https://min.io/
-  i used minio because the experience i have with .
+  I used minio because the experience i have with .
   Seaweedfs: https://github.com/seaweedfs/seaweedfs
    on paper it's the most attractive but i didn't try it yet .
 But i will probably be the final choice.